hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/acl-trading.md

 5. Lastly, click on 'Connect Now' to connect to the deployed business network (the default id - its shown top right).

-6. The 'Trade Network' README file should be active and you can see the components of the business network listed in the left columnn - one of these is the ACLs file `permissions.acl` which controls the access to resources.
+6. The 'Trade Network' README file should be active and you can see the components of the business network listed in the left column - one of these is the ACLs file `permissions.acl` which controls the access to resources.
 Out of the box, the sample business networks have 'all access' turned on, which would of course, ultimately be different to that for a production style environment.

 ### Create Trader Participants

 1. Click on the 'Test' tab near the top of the screen.
 This is where we create sample Trader participants.

 2. Click on `Trader` on the left - Create New Participant (top right) as follows - the example below is 'TRADER1':